The Amazon Seller's Guide to Prime Day 2018

 "Brands will need to make sure they are getting as much visibility as possible and converting that traffic at a high rate to have the best performance during Prime Day and Prime Day week.
 From a product discoverability standpoint, Amazon's suite of advertising products (Sponsored Products, Headline Search Ads, Product Display Ads, and AMG display ads) are the most powerful tools in a brand's arsenal during the Prime Day period.
 Using these instruments, an advertiser can expand and target their reach to maximize exposure on a day when customers are coming to Amazon with high purchase intent.
 Once those customers find a brand's product, Enhanced Brand Content (EBC) and optimized detail page content help to maximize the conversion rate of that product by giving shoppers the confidence they are getting exactly what they want.
 EBC is also a great way to differentiate a brand from its competitors and address any shopper hesitations so they move from consideration to conversion." - Pat Petriello, Head of Marketplace Strategy, CPC Strategy

 You can also create coupons or offer special promotions such as a percentage off to generate interest in your products.
 If you’re a seller enrolled in Amazon’s Brand Registry program, make sure that your Enhanced Brand Content includes detailed product descriptions and great images.
 Speaking of product descriptions, it’s important to make sure your product page is optimized.
 Check out your listing on mobile to see if you need to make any changes for a better shopping experience, and make sure that your images highlight how awesome your products are.
-You can learn more about product page optimization in this recent webinar featuring Liz Adamson of Egility and Liz Fickenscher of eComEngine.
+You can learn more about product page optimization in a recent webinar featuring Liz Adamson of Egility and Liz Fickenscher of eComEngine.
 Adamson also wrote a great follow-up piece that demystifies keyword indexing.

 Seller feedback and product reviews are important components of your overall Amazon seller reputation.
 Great ratings can help you stand out from the crowd during a busy sales period, but negative ratings can cause significant damage to your sales.